HelenAndrade/js-calculator/Readme.md

 ## Functions
 ---------

-inputValue(value: String | Number): Handles input values (numbers and operations) and updates the display accordingly. handleNumericInput(value: Number): Processes numeric inputs and updates displayValues[]. handleOperationInput(value: String): Processes operation inputs and updates displayValues[]. combineNumbers(last: Number, curr: Number): Combines the last number in displayValues[] with the current numeric input. clear(): Clears the display and resets the calculator state. eraseInput(): Removes the last input from the display. calculate(values: (String | Number)[]): Performs the calculation based on the current values in displayValues[] and returns the result. updateDisplay(): Updates the display with the current values in displayValues[].
+✔inputValue(value: String | Number): Handles input values (numbers and operations) and updates the display accordingly.
+✔handleNumericInput(value: Number): Processes numeric inputs and updates displayValues[].
+✔handleOperationInput(value: String): Processes operation inputs and updates displayValues[].
+✔combineNumbers(last: Number, curr: Number): Combines the last number in displayValues[] with the current numeric input.
+✔clear(): Clears the display and resets the calculator state. eraseInput(): Removes the last input from the display. calculate(values: (String | Number)[]): Performs the calculation based on the current values in displayValues[] and returns the result. updateDisplay(): Updates the display with the current values in displayValues[].